Search

 In this surgery, the labia minora and clitoral hood will be made primarily from skin grafts from the labia majora.
 This will allow your surgeon to tighten any loose skin that may have resulted from the first stage.
 For this reason, many patients choose to undergo this two-stage vaginoplasty to reduce the likelihood of needing a revision surgery.

-What is vulvoplasty or “zero-depth” vaginoplasty?
+What is vulvaplasty or “zero-depth” vaginoplasty?

-A vulvoplasty is very similar to a vaginoplasty in all aspects, except a vaginal canal is not created.
-A vulvoplasty includes the creation of a vulva, clitoris and labia majora using tissue from the penis, scrotum, and associated skin and tissues.
+A vulvaplasty is very similar to a vaginoplasty in all aspects, except a vaginal canal is not created.
+A vulvaplasty includes the creation of a vulva, clitoris and labia majora using tissue from the penis, scrotum, and associated skin and tissues.
 This procedure is selected by patients who would like a vulva, are not interested in having penetrative sex through a vagina nor are they interested in having to dilate their vaginal canal to maintain it.
 Most patients can still experience orgasm and full erotic sensation through their clitoris as early as 3 months post-op.

 What is a penile-preserving vaginoplasty?

-Regardless of whether or not patients would like to seek insurance coverage for bottom surgery, they must present a support letter from a licensed mental health professional to book a consultation.
-For more information on this process, click here.
-Aside from the support letter, we require that patients be legal adults (at least 18 years old) to be candidates for bottom surgery.
-Additionally, although at the GCC we do not have patients BMI requirements for most of our procedures, patients must have a under 40 to undergo a vaginoplasty and a BMI under 50 to undergo a vulvoplasty.
+Aside from support letters, we require that patients be legal adults (at least 18 years old) to be candidates for bottom surgery.
+Although we do not have BMI requirements for most of our procedures at the GCC, patients must have a BMI under 36 to undergo a vaginoplasty and a BMI under 40 to undergo a vulvaplasty.

 Do I need to undergo laser hair removal and/or electrolysis to get a vaginoplasty?